josdem/algorithms-workshop/README.md

 Simple Algorithms
 ---------------------------------------------

-* Find palindrome
+* Find Palindrome
 * Biggest Number
 * Given an array of  integers, find the sum of its elements
 * Staircase
-* Most popular in the array
+* Most Popular in the array
-* Find the center point of coordinate 2d array
+* Find the Center Point of Coordinate 2d Array
-* Power set
+* Power Set
 * Collection Adder
 * Common Elements in two Collections
+* Plus Minus

 #### Read this as reference